 First Financial: 3Q Earnings Snapshot

-ABILENE, Texas (AP) _ First Financial Bankshares Inc. (FFIN) on Thursday reported third-quarter earnings of $43.1 million.
+RENTON, Wash.
+(AP) _ First Financial Northwest Inc. (FFNW) on Thursday reported third-quarter profit of $2.5 million.

-The Abilene, Texas-based bank said it had earnings of 32 cents per share.
+The bank, based in Renton, Washington, said it had earnings of 25 cents per share.

-The commercial banker operating mostly in Texas posted revenue of $109.3 million in the period.
-Its revenue net of interest expense was $102.9 million, surpassing Street forecasts.
+The bank posted revenue of $16.3 million in the period.
+Its revenue net of interest expense was $10.7 million, which missed Street forecasts.

-First Financial shares have risen 17% since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $33.72, a climb of 16% in the last 12 months.
+First Financial shares have dropped almost 9% since the beginning of the year.
+The stock has risen 1% in the last 12 months.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on FFIN at https://www.zacks.com/ap/FFIN
+Access a Zacks stock report on FFNW at https://www.zacks.com/ap/FFNW

 View Comments